 The curriculum features courses in data analytics, systems technologies, information technology theory, and much more.

 This specialization is concerned with the design, testing, and building of information systems that management can use to make organizations more effective in their day-to-day activities.

-An entirely online BS in information systems from Grantham University educates students on what they need to know to be an IT or information systems manager.
+An entirely online BS in information systems from the University of Arkansas Grantham educates students on what they need to know to be an IT or information systems manager.
 The program provides students with the skills and knowledge needed to enter the workforce and advance into roles that require the application of technology to information systems.
 Covering a broad range of topics, the program allows graduates to significantly enhance their knowledge base.

 This specialization focuses primarily on network applications and their management.
 It overlaps considerably with information systems management or information technology management.

 Bellevue University hosts a bachelor of science program in systems and network administration which can be completed online or on campus.
 Students through this program will enhance their IT skills and will learn to create and configure various operating servers and systems and apply information security principles to mitigate risks.
 Throughout the program, students will be exposed to learning experiences and case studies designed to prepare and challenge them for issues typically encountered in the workplace.